YodasMyDad/UmbracoBlazor/ReadMe.md

 For me.
 This is a super exciting project, having Blazor running in the Umbraco back office is a game changer.
 I'm looking for the community to help get involved and fix the current problems and improve the project.

+##### Twitter Dashboard

+Simple Twitter dashboard that displays the latest tweets from the #umbraco hashtag, build in Blazor.
+Auto refreshes every 10 seconds to show latest tweets.

+You will need to add in your own Twitter API credentials from [https://developer.twitter.com/en/portal/projects-and-apps](https://developer.twitter.com/en/portal/projects-and-apps)

+##### Content Dashboard

+TODO - Example showing listing/updating umbraco content with Blazor

 ## Login Details

 Just run the site and login to the back office using the below credentials